 Like Russian, Polish, and German, it has complicated grammatical cases, which are notoriously confusing.

-It has five cases; Nominative, Accusative, Generative, Vocative, and Dative.
+It has five cases: Nominative, Accusative, Generative, Vocative, and Dative.

 Despite all the obstacles, you can have a meaningful conversation within a few months.